Colton-Ko/macOS-ThinkPad-X1C6/README.md

 # macOS-ThinkPad-X1C6

+### Update

 ### Introduction

-> This repository provides some necessary resources to install a copy of macOS on ThinkPad X1 Carbon 6th.
+This repository provides some necessary resources to install a copy of macOS on ThinkPad X1 Carbon 6th.
 There is no guarantee of success, therefore you are expected to find extra resources to meet your needs, and be responsible for any consequences. **For Machine Type 20KH Only**

 <br>